The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

-The elevation rotating structure comprises a rocking-chair like structure that provides a large support base for the main reflector and leaves space around the elevation axis to host huge (30 ton; see Table~\ref{tab:masses}) Nasmyth instruments.
+The elevation rotating structure comprises a rocking chair structure that provides a large support base for the main reflector and leaves space around the elevation axis to host massive (30 ton; see Table~\ref{tab:masses}) Nasmyth instruments.
 As an elevation bearing, the rocking chair provides two skids whose tracks are supported by bogies on the azimuth rotating structure which react to radial and lateral forces.
-The best arrangement of bogies for a robust centering of the elevation axis and the feasibility of a very precise yet robust track that resists high Hertzian stress is still under investigation, the details of which will be reported in Reichert et al.\ 2024 (in prep).
+The best arrangement of bogies for a robust centering of the elevation axis and the feasibility of a very precise yet robust track that resists high Hertzian stress is still under investigation, the details of which are reported in \cite{Reichert2024}.
 The approach intends to avoid hydraulic bearings due to their maintenance effort and operational costs at the geographic altitude at which the telescope will be constructed.
-As shown in Fig.~\ref{fig:fe_model_erswedge}, the elevation rotating structure consists of all components rotating about the elevation axis.
+As is shown in Fig.~\ref{fig:fe_model_erswedge}, the elevation rotating structure consists of all components rotating about the elevation axis.
 The rocking chair structure to which the elevation tracks are fixed enables rotation about the elevation axis by sitting on bogies.

 A cut through the elevation structure is shown in Fig.~\ref{fig:fe_model_erswedge}.
 The elevation rotating structure is currently expected to weigh 2810 tons with some trim mass for later auxiliary components already included.
 The goal is not to exceed 3000 ton in the course of the ongoing development (see Table~\ref{tab:masses}).